oktadev/okta-blog/_source/_posts/2020-05-26-serverless-java-aws.md

 Currently, your lambda has no way of talking with the outside world.
 Further, it's written using some custom input and output objects that are specific to the AWS API Gateway.
 The next step is to create an AWS API Gateway REST API and assign it to proxy the lambda.
 This next step is much simpler to perform on the AWS console.

 The API Gateway allows you to define publicly visible input paths to your lambda function.
 Of course, there are a bazillion various options and configurations, including complex mapping, versioning, staging, etc...
 That's all well beyond the scope of this tutorial, but there is a (sometimes bewildering) cornucopia of documentation on the AWS website about it.
 In truth, AWS can be a little daunting if you don't use it regularly.
-However, it's super well documented, has a very active community, and generally the quality of online resources for using it are high.
+However, it's super well documented, has a very active community, and generally, the quality of online resources for using it are high.

 Open your AWS console and navigate to your lambda's page.
+Make sure you're in the right region, `us-west-2`, if you followed the tutorial..
 From the top menu, select **Services** and enter **Lambda**.
 Click on the **stripSpaces** lambda listed in the **Functions** table.

 Click **Add Trigger**.

 {% img blog/serverless-java-aws/image3.png alt:"Adding a Trigger" width:"800" %}{: .center-image }